VanessaSingh/OpenModelica-Arduino-Windows/README.md

 Contributions in shape of [Pull Requests] are always welcome.

 The following people have directly contributed to the implementation of the library (many more have contributed by providing feedback and suggestions):
-* Manas Ranjan Das,bug fixes,error removal etc.
+* Manas Ranjan Das (project mentor), contribution in bug fixes,error removal etc.